A tutorial on learning from preferences and choices with Gaussian Processes: Rational and Pseudo-rational models for choice data

 where, for each $k$, $\emptyset \neq C(A_k) \subseteq A_k$ and $A_k \subset \{\bx_1,\bx_2,\dots,\bx_r\}$ with $\bx_i \in \mathcal{X}$.
 Consider the vector $X=[\bx_1,\bx_2,\dots,\bx_r]^\top$ and

 Under the assumption that the choice statements are conditionally independent given ${\bf u}(X)$, we obtain the likelihood:

 We assign independent GP priors to each utility function resulting into:

-The posterior is approximated using variational inference. \end{MethodB} \end{SnugshadeB} Note that, Model \ref{model:choice} comprises two distinct models depending on the selected likelihood.
+Given the above likelihoods and prior, inference is carried out as described in Algorithm \ref{alg:1}, where steps A1--A3 are performed using variational inference as approximation method for the posterior. \end{MethodB} \end{SnugshadeB} Note that, Model \ref{model:choice} comprises two distinct models depending on the selected likelihood.
 The derivation of the likelihood \eqref{eq:likelihoodpseudorat} is based on less assumptions regarding the choice functions, making it more general.
 However, it is less informative in applications where the subject's choices are based on Pareto rationalisation.
 In this case, it is better to use \eqref{eq:likelihoodexpanse00}.
-Learning Rationalisable choice functions via a Pareto embedding was originally proposed by \cite{pfannschmidt2020learning}, but using a hinge-loss and a neural network based model.
-The GP model was derived in \cite{benavoli2023a}.\footnote{We can exploit the structure of the likelihood to reduce the number of variational parameters in the covariance matrix of the Gaussian variational distribution, similarly to what done in \cite{opper2009variational}.
+Learning rationalisable choice functions via a Pareto embedding was originally proposed by \cite{pfannschmidt2020learning}, but using a hinge-loss and a neural network based model.
+The GP model was derived in \citet{benavoli2023a}.\footnote{We can exploit the structure of the likelihood to reduce the number of variational parameters in the covariance matrix of the Gaussian variational distribution, similarly to what done in \citet{opper2009variational}.
 Also in this case, the variational covariance matrix cannot be diagonal, we need some additional parameters to model the correlation between the various utilities functions.} Recently, \cite{pfannschmidt2022learning} have extended their work to learn context-based choices.
 This framework deals with situations in which a subject's choices are context-dependent, which means that the preference in favour of a certain choice alternative may depend on what other options are also available in the choice-set.
 In general, these models reject the Chernoff-axiom \citep{tversky1993context}.

-In Model \ref{model:choice}, we have assumed that the number of latent utilities is fixed/known.
-Model \ref{model:choice} works well if the number of latent functions in the model is greater than equal of the number implicit criteria that Alice uses to make her choices.
+In Model \ref{model:choice}, we have assumed that the number of latent utilities is fixed and known.
+Model \ref{model:choice} works well if the number of latent functions in the model is greater than or equal of the number of implicit criteria that Alice uses to make her choices.
 If this upper bound is unknown, a way to learn the number of utility functions is through the Leave-One-Out cross-validation score, which can be computed from the posterior distribution \citep{benavoli2023a}.